For trade students, online classes can’t replicate hands-on

 But as the date approached and uncertain whether the class would go forward, she decided to drop it.
 So instead of completing her studies in August, getting her certification and going into the workforce, she hopes she can finish by early next year.

 “This will put it way back.
-I don’t even know how long,” she said.
+I don’t even know how long,” Ferguson said.
 “When do I get to move on to that next step?”